MeenakshiShankar/TrizLabz_Assignment/README.md

 Download the LiDAR_Processing_Plot_18-05-2021 file and open it with Processing IDE to obtain the plot of the scan made by the LiDAR.

+### Code Explaination
+ Kindly refer to the Explanation.txt file as reference for detailed explaination to code.